-I was shocked to learn that the average person in the U.S. spends $190 per month for food at home and another $191 on food away from home, according to the USDA.
-My family of three spends around a third of this amount, and we often invite others over to eat with us!
-And it’s not all beans and rice — we do eat an omnivorous diet.
+I was shocked to learn that the average person in the U.S. spends $190 per month on groceries, and another $191 on food eaten away from home, according to the USDA.
+My family of three spends around a third of this amount, and we often invite others over to eat with us.
+And it’s not all beans and rice — we eat an omnivorous diet, while keeping in mind how to shop for groceries on a budget.

 Average Meal Price Per Person (Includes Other Eaters in Calculations)